Monday, April 6

 The chip call of the Eastern Phoebe is commonly heard.
 It is similar to the chip of the Swamp Sparrow, but a little softer (Apr, PA).

-Interaction calls between two phoebes high in trees (Mar, PA)
+Interaction calls between two phoebes in aggressive interaction (Feb, NC)

 The Eastern Wood-Pewee has a surprisingly large repertoire of calls.